fallais/hermes/README.md

 ### CRON

-A **CRON expression** can be provided if you want to control the time when you receive the notification.
+A **CRON expression** must be provided if you want to control the time when you receive the notification.
 If you need help with CRON expression : [CronTabGuru](https://crontab.guru/)

 > **Attention** : a **second** must must added before the CRON expression because of the library used (`github.com/robfig/cron`).
 For example : `0 50 15 * * *`